V-Krishna-Chaitanya/Text2Image_Search/README.md

 - **Streamlit App (`streamlit_app.py`)**: A user-friendly interface for performing text-to-image searches and displaying results.

 ## How to Run
+1. Ensure Python 3.10 environment compatibility for running this project
-1. Install necessary dependencies:
+2. Install necessary dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-2. Prepare the dataset and extract embeddings using `data_loader.py`.
+3. Prepare the dataset and extract embeddings using `data_loader.py`.
    (Note:For running this project, place the Advertisement Image Dataset in the `data/subfolder-0/0` directory within your project folder.
 Ensure this dataset is structured properly for the data loader to process it effectively.
-After placing the dataset, run the provided Python scripts in sequence to generate image embeddings.)
+After placing the dataset, run the provided Python scripts in sequence(as mentioned in implementation subsection above) to generate image embeddings.)
-5. Run the Streamlit app:
+4. Run the Streamlit app:
    ```bash
    streamlit run streamlit_app.py
    ```